Fall on the farm has arrived! Come along as we tour the changes this season brings to our small hobby farm.

 I think a big part of our job each Fall is cleaning up from the previous summer, and preparing for the upcoming winter!

 Here’s what each area of the yard is looking like now:

 What was previously our “golden fields” (aka dried grass) are now back to being deep green and lush.
 It’s one of my favorite parts of Fall to see the color back in our fields.

 We’ve been hard at work over the summer to move our bees from where they had been previously to another area even further away from our neighbor’s property line (he had some issues with their previous location, though they were well within the limit as listed by law).

 The thing about moving a bee hive, though is that you’re only supposed to move it 18″ every 3 days!

-So earlier in the summer we loaded our hive up onto a wheeled cart, and we’ve diligently moved it 1.5 foot every 3 days since.
+So earlier in the summer, we loaded our hive up onto a wheeled cart, and we’ve diligently moved it 1.5 feet every 3 days since.
 We’re only a few more movements away from their final home.
 Finally.